MobilityData/gtfs.org/docs/schedule/examples/flex.md

 `service_id = c_67295_b_77497_d_31` refers to weekdays, `service_id = c_67295_b_77497_d_64` refers to Sunday.

 ### Define zones (GeoJSON locations)
-Using the GeoJSON format to define the operational zone of Heartland Express service, separate zones must be defined for Brown County and New Ulm City.
+Using locations.geojson to define the operational zone of Heartland Express service, separate zones must be defined for Brown County and New Ulm City.
 Below is a simplified GeoJSON defining the zone of Brown County:
 ```json
 {
   "type": "FeatureCollection",